MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 > Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support...

-Probably the closest definition to the type of mentoring I've see happen for graduates is what is called **Profession or trade mentoring**.
+Probably the closest definition to the type of mentoring I've see happen for our graduate software developer is called **Profession or trade mentoring**.
 A profession or trade mentor is someone who is currently in the profession the mentee is entering.
 They know the trends, important changes and new practices that the mentee should know to stay at the top of their career.
+While this definition is close, it's not all emcompassing.
+I've seen other shapes of "mentoring" being used during the process from "the personal trainer shape" to the "cheerleader" shape.
+I'll explain these in a different post some time.

 ### Mentoring is a role, not a tool